Kenyan election in facts and figures

-NAIROBI, Kenya, Aug 6 – Kenya goes to the polls on Tuesday in a closely fought race to elect the fifth president since independence from Britain six decades ago.
+NAIROBI, Kenya, Aug 9 – Kenya votes Tuesday to elect its fifth president since independence from Britain six decades ago as well as a new parliament and county officials.

 Here are some facts and figures about the vote: